el-pol/blog-coding/content/articles/digital-nomad-fuerteventura.md

 I thought about it but was pretty convinced.
 It was finally the right time.
 Almost a year later, I was about to get my first real taste of *digital nomading*.

 Obviously, Fuerteventura was not my first choice.
 In fact, it is the last place I would have gone had I been given the decision.
-But Manel had a friend (Pol) who had been living there for a while, so it would be easier for us to skip all the tourist bullshit and get straight to the core of the island.
+But Manel had a work colleague (Pol) who had been living there for a while, so it would be easier for us to skip all the tourist bullshit and get straight to the core of the island.

+After a few *estira i arronsa*(push-and-pull), we agreed on a time to have a videocall where we booked everything.
+Even during that call, we looked at other destinations, but decided on Corralejo.

+## Flying again

+I felt excited to go to the airport.
+It was going to be my first flight after 9 months.
+In the past 5 years, it is the longest period of time I have not taken a flight.
+The night before, I couldn't sleep because of the excitement.

+The Barcelona airport is usually super busy by May-June.
+If there's a season where you want to be in Barcelona, that's in summer.
+This time, it was empty.
+Most of the shops closed, only a few f&b places were open.
+It was actually a sight I've never seen, a bit haunting.
+Airports have this cool thing where you can just sit and look at people passing, and get a picture of the current world.
+You see people from everywhere, dressed in all kinds of ways, and you can only wonder where they go or where they come from.

+Everything went smoothly and we got into the plane.
+Even if I have taken countless flight, I'm always amazed at aviation.
+This time it was even more special since I had not flown in a while.